Justinon/nyt-crossword-to-kindle/README.md

 2. Log into [nytimes.com](https://nytimes.com).
 3. Use the extension to export your cookies in “Netscape” format.
 4. Save that file as `cookies.nyt.txt` and move it into the same folder where your `.env` file and `downloads` folder is.
+   - Make sure you enabled viewing hidden file extensions so you don't accidentally make the name something like `cookies.nyt.txt.txt` (note the redundant `.txt.txt`).
-   - (Optional) Compare it to the example file `cookies.sample.txt`—just to make sure it looks similar.
+   - Compare it to the example file `cookies.sample.txt`—just to make sure it looks similar.

-### 4. (Optional, but Highly Recommended) Use a Throwaway Email
+### 4. Create a Throwaway Gmail Account
 This program will send crosswords to your Kindle by email.
-That means it needs your email password. **For safety, don’t use your main email.**
+That means it needs your email password. **For safety, don’t use your main email.
+Use this email only for this program.**

-- Create a new “burner” email just for this.
+- Create a new “burner” Gmail account
   - Example: `myburneremail123@gmail.com`
-- You’ll use this address only for sending puzzles.
+- Enable [2FA and create an App Password](https://support.google.com/mail/answer/185833?hl=en).
+You will supply the *app password* to the `nyt-crossword-to-kindle` program, *not* the main password.

 ### 5. Allow Emails to Your Kindle
 Amazon requires you to give permission for who can send things to your Kindle.